A massive quiescent galaxy in a group environment at $z=4.53$: Observation

 \subsection{Target Selection}

-Following the successful confirmation of the $z=4.01$ quiescent galaxy in the Subaru/XMM-Newton Deep Field \citep{Tanaka_2019}, we searched for massive quiescent galaxy candidates at $z>4$ in the COSMOS field.
+Following the successful confirmation of the $z=4.01$ quiescent galaxy in the Subaru/XMM-Newton Deep Field \citep{Tanaka_2019}, we searched for massive quiescent galaxy candidates at $z>4$ in the COSMOS field \citep{Scoville2007}.
 The COSMOS field is $\sim 2\,\mathrm{deg^2}$ and has been extensively observed from the X-ray to the radio wavelengths, which allows us to obtain highly accurate photometric redshifts (photo-$z$'s).
-As summarized in \cite{Ito_2022}, we applied our photo-$z$ code \citep{Tanaka_2015} to the COSMOS2020 Classic catalog \citep{Weaver_2022}.
-Our photo-$z$'s are confirmed to be accurate for massive quiescent galaxies at $2<z<4$ ($\Delta z/(1+z_\mathrm{spec})=0.03$: \citealp{Ito_2022}).
+As summarized in \cite{Ito_2022}, we applied our photo-$z$ code \citep{Tanaka_2015} to the COSMOS2020 \textsc{Classic} catalog \citep{Weaver_2022}.
+The code adopts the \cite{BC03} models, assuming exponentially declining star formation histories (SFHs, $SFR(t) \propto e^{-t/\tau}$), solar metallicities, the \cite{Calzetti_2000} dust attenuation curve, and the \cite{Chabrier_2003} IMF.
+From the comparisons between photo-$z$'s and spectroscopic redshifts from the literature, our photo-$z$'s are confirmed to be accurate for massive quiescent galaxies at $2<z<4$ in the COSMOS field ($\sigma[\Delta z/(1+z_\mathrm{spec})]=0.03, \mathrm{Median}(\Delta z)=0.011$: \citealp{Ito_2022}, and references therein).

-Based on this photo-$z$ catalog, we applied the following cuts to select quiescent galaxy candidates; (1) $z_\mathrm{phot}>4$ with little probability of being at lower redshifts to ensure that the Balmer break is in the $K$-band, (2) $M_* \gtrsim 5\times10^{10}\,M_\odot$ so that the target is sufficiently bright for us to trace its continuum, and (3) star formation rate (SFR) inferred from the SED fitting is more than 1 dex below the star-forming main sequence \citep{Schreiber_2015}.
-The last criterion is effectively similar to the rest-frame UVJ selection \citep{Williams_2009}.
+Based on this photo-$z$ catalog, we applied the following cuts to select quiescent galaxy candidates; (1) $z_\mathrm{phot}>4$ with little probability of being at lower redshifts to ensure that the Balmer break is in the $K$-band, (2) $M_\mathrm{*,c} \gtrsim 5\times10^{10}\,M_\odot$ so that the target is sufficiently bright for us to trace its continuum ($M_\mathrm{*,c}$ refers to a stellar mass in the photo-$z$ catalog), and (3) star formation rate (SFR) inferred from the SED fitting is more than 1 dex below the star-forming main sequence \citep{Schreiber_2015}.
+The last criterion is effectively similar to the rest-frame $UVJ$ selection \citep{Williams_2009}.

 After careful visual screening, we identify a massive quiescent galaxy candidate at $z_\mathrm{phot}\sim 4.65$ with these cuts.
 Its SED exhibits a strong Balmer break, which suggests that the galaxy experienced an intense burst of star formation in the recent past and that its SFR has been declining since then (post-starburst phase).
 This object (COSMOS-1047519) is the subject of the paper.
 We note that there are other quiescent galaxy candidates, but most of them are very faint in the $K_s$-band (too high redshifts where the Balmer break is outside of the $K_s$-band or suffer from the dust extinction).
 The selected candidate is the brightest candidate after the selection.